DeanKuhn/blackjack/README.md

-First attempt at a simple BlackJack simulator
+First attempts at a simple BlackJack simulator